zztkm/todo/README.md

-# todo
+# WIP: oktodo

-todo is a simple todo manager for the command line and TUI.
+todo is a simple todo manager for the command line and TUI (not implemented).